Uncovering Possible: Pedagogies for apocalyptic times

 Nastasia is a fellow at the Climate Disobedience Center with a research interest in restorative transitions from fossil fuels and a transformative justice approach to climate activism.
 She was previously a researcher at the Hiatt Center for Urban Education since 2013 and worked in student supports in Boston Public Schools.

-Cara has been a Visiting Lecturer in Community, Youth and Education Studies at Clark University since 2020, in addition to her community-based convening and activism.
+Cara is currently the Massachusetts State Director of Brown’s Promise, supporting state policy and litigation toward school integration.
+For the last five years, she was a Visiting Lecturer in Community, Youth and Education Studies at Clark University since 2020, in addition to her community-based convening and activism.
 Prior to that she was Executive Director of the Boston-based youth and community arts organization Transformative Culture Project.